 If there is a temporary restraining order against you (see form DV-110), then you must immediately turn in, sell, or store any prohibited items you have or own.

 Prohibited items include:

-- Firearms, including any handgun, rifle, shotgun, and assault weapon - Firearm parts include any receiver, frame, or unfinished receiver/frame - Ammunition, including bullets, shells, cartridges, and clips
+- Firearms, including any handgun, rifle, shotgun, and assault weapon - Firearm parts, meaning receivers, frames, and any item that may be used as or easily turned into a receiver or frame - Ammunition, including bullets, shells, cartridges, and clips

 You must then prove to the court that you've complied with the orders.
 Bring form DV-800/JV-270, Receipt for Firearms, Firearm Parts, and Ammunition, to a gun dealer or law enforcement when you turn in your items.
 After DV-800/JV-270 is complete, file it with the court.
 You may ask the court for information on how to turn in, sell, or store these items in your city or county.
-You can also read form DV-800-INFO/JV-270-INFO, How Do I Turn In, Sell, Or Store My Firearms, Firearm Parts, and Ammunition?.
+You can also read form DV-800-INFO/JV-270-INFO, How Do I Turn In, Sell, Or Store My Firearms, Firearm Parts, and Ammunition?